 California Guide to Annulment

-In California, there are specific circumstances that would lead to a marriage being void, or annulled.
+There are specific circumstances that would lead to an annulment in California.
 The filing must have burden of proof to one of the below listed reasons for a marriage to be annulled.
 Contact Ann with any questions.

 - Incest: The couple is related by blood.